-An SSL certificate is one of the essential and most effective ways to secure transmission of information to your website.
+An SSL certificate is one of the essential and most effective ways to secure the transmission of information to your website.
 Secure Sockets Layer (SSL) certificates encrypt all of the traffic sent to your server, and make interception and hacking much more difficult, if not impossible.
 SSL certificates are typically reserved for secure websites that require login information, and while they can slow down performance they are the best protection against interception.

 Web servers allow the administrator to set the permissions for file access on their site.
 These permissions include read, write and execute permissions, or any combination of these.
 Read, write and execute permissions can be set for the owner, group or for guests.
 Typically owners and groups are tightly controlled by the administrator, but guest access includes unauthorized visitors.
 By allowing write access to guest users, you’re opening up a door to exploitation of your server.
 File permissions are often overlooked and are one of the most common ways that hackers get access to a server.